My Journey With Identity

 · Something was wrong with me.

 · I was not good enough in my person, so I became a high achiever which is a hunger that is never satisfied.
-I had to perform or prove my myself to be valued by others.
+I had to perform or prove myself to be valued by others.

 · People would be disappointed if they truly knew me, so hiding behind a mask became the norm.